HackerN64/F3DEX3/README.md

 ### Optimizing for RSP code size

-A number of over-zealous optimizations in F3DEX2 which saved a cycle or two but took several more instructions have been removed.
+A number of over-zealous optimizations in F3DEX2 which saved a few cycles but took several more instructions have been removed.
 F3DEX3 will often be slightly slower than F3DEX2 in RSP cycles (not DRAM traffic or RDP time), especially for large quantities of very short commands.
 Note that for certain codepaths such as